lootrr/CouchPotato/README.md

 # CouchPotato

-CouchPotato is a behavorial experiment built for the Language Comprehension lab @ UCSD.
+CouchPotato is a behavorial experiment built for the Language Comprehension Lab @ UCSD.
 It was built with the jsPsych library.

 ## Installation